DaveSkender/Stock.Indicators/indicators/StochRsi/README.md

 The original Stochasic RSI formula uses a the Fast variant of the Stochastic calculation (`smoothPeriod=1`).
 For a standard period of 14, the original formula would be `GetStochRSI(history,14,14,3,1)`; though, the "3" here is just for the Signal, which is not present in the original formula, but useful for additional smoothing of the Stochastic RSI.

-### Minimum history requirements
+### Historical quotes requirements

-You must supply at least `N` periods of `history`, where `N` is the greater of `R+S` and `R+100`.
+You must have at least `N` periods of `history`, where `N` is the greater of `R+S` and `R+100`.
 Since this uses a smoothing technique in the underlying RSI value, we recommend you use at least `10×R` periods prior to the intended usage date for better precision.

+`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+It should have a consistent frequency (day, hour, minute, etc).
+See [the Guide](../../docs/GUIDE.md) for more information.

 ## Response